We welcome and encourage all eligible applications to SF State Museum Studies

 How To Apply

 - Apply online through Cal State Apply for a Graduate Program.
 You will be required to create a personal login to manage your application.
 Select "San Francisco" for campus, and "Museum Studies" for degree program.
-Note: The Office of Graduate Admissions no longer accepts paper applications to graduate programs.

 - Unofficial transcripts from all institutions attended; these are in addition to the Official Transcripts required by the University